Ají de Gallina (Spicy Peruvian Chicken Stew)

 • While the chicken cooks, start the rice.
 It requires about 20 minutes as well.

 • Making the sauce starts in a decent-sized sauté pan, the ingredients go into the food processor, and back to the sauté pan to finish.
-Once the creamer is added, keep the sauce at a very low heat.
+Once the half and half or creamer is added, keep the sauce at a very low heat.
 You don’t want to boil it!

 • Once you have the consistency you want, add the chicken.
 You just want to keep it hot until ready to serve.

-• Lastly, prep any garnishes.
+• Lastly, while the stew simmers, prep any garnishes.
 As shown in the photos, we typically serve with hard-cooked eggs, olives (halved lengthwise), and chopped cilantro.

 ❓ FAQ